plus2/jquery.sifter/README.md

 Each facet (a.k.a. filter) has an ID.
 Any filtered item (i.e. search result) that is relevant to a particular filter uses that filter's ID as a class.

+Sifter is composed of 3 plugins:

+* _sifter_: listens to the facets and when they're changed, tells the filtered items what to do
+* _filterList_: deals with the facets
+* _filteredList_: deals with the items being filtered

 ### Example

-_You can find a functioning version of this example in this repository's examples/ directory._
+_You can find a functioning version of this example in this repository's examples directory._

 Your markup looks like this: